ajoffrea/ajoffrea/README.md

 ## :v: Hi everyone!
 I'm Alexander Joffre, Data Engineer & Full-Stack Web Developer

-### Professional Profile
-11+ years of experience handling huge datasets and developing web solutions.
-Wide knowledge in relational and non-relational database modeling and querying, ETL and Kimball's methodology.
-I was the technical leader of a team of consultants in the development and implementations of data pipelines to make machine-readable databases ready to be used by the data science team

 ### :chart_with_upwards_trend: Skills
 - Team Leading
 - Project management